microsoft/azure-pipelines-tasks/Tasks/AzureResourceManagerTemplateDeploymentV3/README.md

 ### Overview

-This task is used to deploy [Azure Resource Manager templates](https://azure.microsoft.com/en-in/documentation/articles/resource-group-template-deploy/). it support template deployment as three scopes - Resource group, Subscription and Management group The task is also used to create or update a resource group.
+This task is used to deploy [Azure Resource Manager templates](https://azure.microsoft.com/en-in/documentation/articles/resource-group-template-deploy/) at resource group deployment scope, subscription deployment scope and management group [deployment scopes](https://docs.microsoft.com/bs-latn-ba/Azure/azure-resource-manager/resource-group-template-deploy-rest#deployment-scope).
+The task is also used to create or update a resource group in Azure.

 ### What's new in Version 3.0
- - Added support for deployment scope at Subscription and Management group scope.
+ - Added support for Subscription and Management Group deployment scopes.
  - Removed all the VM related actions.